-This year FMB tyres once again came to the fore and in a range of widths, too.
-The French specialist – a long-time provider of tyres to the top contenders - appear to have gone mainstream.
+This year FMB tires once again came to the fore and in a range of widths, too.
+The French specialist – a long-time provider of tires to the top contenders - appear to have gone mainstream.
 They're fitted to a large number of riders' bikes this year and set up a partnership with Specialized, too.

-FMB tyres shod a number of pro team bikes at Paris-Roubaix this year
+FMB tires shod a number of pro team bikes at Paris-Roubaix this year

 In general, we saw widths ranging from standard 25mm to monstrously chunky 30mm tubulars on Sep Vanmarcke and other riders at the Belkin and Europcar squads.

 Mechanics trying to find ways to stop bottles bouncing out ranged from United Healthcare's quirky use of cable ties to Team Sky's more sophisticated use of grip tape.

 Check out our tech gallery of bikes from Compiègne this morning.